-Staff will continue to monitor guidance as it is released and adjust as plans and processes accordingly.
-They will provide whatever support we can to our regional partners to maximize our benefits from IIJA.
+Staff will continue to monitor guidance as it is released and adjust plans and processes accordingly.
+We will provide whatever support we can to our regional partners to maximize the region's benefits from IIJA.

 d) Other GTC matters

 James Stack reported that there were no other GTC matters to report.